Skip to content

 A well-crafted literature review maintains academic rigor while still telling a cohesive story.
 If something feels confusing when you read it back, that’s usually a sign that the structure needs refining.

 Before you get too creative with structure, check your dissertation handbook.
 Some universities provide a strict outline for what must be included in the literature review and in what order.
-This is especially common in technical and professional programmes.
+This is especially common in technical and professional programs.

-If your handbook specifies certain sections or headings, you need to follow them, even if you would personally organise things differently.
+If your handbook specifies certain sections or headings, you need to follow them, even if you would personally organize things differently.
 This is one area where structure is not optional.
 Aligning with official guidelines protects you from unnecessary revisions later.

 Once you know the required structure, you can then improve flow within those boundaries using the techniques we’ve discussed, such as better sequencing and stronger linking sentences.